CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 ### Create your areas of influence

-Similar to geocoding, there is a straightforward method for creating isochrones to define your areas of influence.
+Similar to geocoding, there is a straightforward method for creating isochrones to define areas of influence around each store.
 Isochrones are concentric polygons that display equally calculated levels over a given surface area measured by time.

-For our analysis, let's create isochrones for each store that cover the area within a 15 minute walk.
+For this analysis, let's create isochrones for each store that cover the area within a 15 minute walk.

-To do this we will use the Isolines data service:
+To do this you will use the Isolines data service:

 ```python